oopsmails/angular-ngrx-store/README.md

 See README.md of each project

-## angular9-ngrx-store-basic

-## angular9-ngrx-store-blockchain

-## AngularNgrxStoreCustomer
+## angular9-ngrx-store-basic: basic store concepts

+## angular9-ngrx-store-blockchain: not really useful ...

+## angular-ngrx-store-customer: store, CRUD, but just one page nav

+## angular-simple: ONLY trying basic Angular concepts

+## angular-ngrx-store-dev: will be a good project for everything ....

-20201212: working on
+20210116: working on

 ## Setup Environment: